hkraemer/PECUZAL_python/docs/index.rst

    it is well documented and embedded in the `DynamicalSystems.jl <https://juliadynamics.github.io/DynamicalSystems.jl/dev/>`_ ecosystem.
-   For instance, the compuations made in the :ref:`sec_univariate` and the :ref:`sec_multivariate` in this documentation took approximately `500s` and `1680s`, respectively.
+   For instance, the compuations made in the :ref:`sec_univariate` and the :ref:`sec_multivariate` in this documentation took approximately `1500s` (approx. 25 mins.) and `7500s` (approx. 2 hours!), respectively.
 In the Julia implementation the exact same computation took `3s` and `20s`, respectively! (running on a 2.8GHz Quad-Core i7,  16GB 1600 MHz DDR3)

 .. toctree::